manualbashing/manualbashing.github.io/content/en/posts/split-an-array-into-n-equal-arrays-in-azure-logic-apps.md

 ]
 ```

-In order to solve this type of problem I have seen people to resort to JavaScript, Azure Functions or complicated contraptions within Logic Apps.
-The alternative is to use a surprisingly little known expression function called `chunk()`: [chunk() - Reference guide for expression functions - Azure Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference#chunk)
+In order to solve this type of problem, I have seen people to resort to JavaScript, Azure Functions or complicated contraptions within Logic Apps.
+The alternative is to use a surprisingly little known expression function called `chunk()`: [chunk() - Reference guide for expression functions - Azure Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference#chunk).

 The function takes two elements.
-The first is the array, that needs to be sliced and the second is the slice length.
+The first is the array, that needs to be sliced, and the second is the slice length.

 ```python
 chunk('[1,2,3,4,5,6,7,8,9,10]', 3)